Rotavirus

 Rotavirus is a highly infectious virus of the gut that typically affects babies and young children.
 The diarrhoeal disease can be fatal.

-Rotavirus can cause severe gastroenteritis.
-Gastroenteritis is an infection of the gut (the stomach and intestines) and can cause diarrhoea, vomiting, tummy ache and fever.
-When these symptoms become severe, dangerous dehydration can occur.
+Rotavirus infection can cause severe gastroenteritis (an infection of the gut, including the stomach and intestines).
+Gastroenteritis can cause diarrhoea, vomiting, tummy ache and fever, and when these symptoms become severe, dangerous dehydration can occur.

 Rotavirus can also lead to shock (when the body isn’t getting enough blood flow) and can be fatal for some children.